-Stage 5: Challenge Closure (Approx 10 minutes)
+Stage 4: Challenge Closure (Approx 10 minutes)

 - Give out the Summary: Questions/Discussion for Understanding worksheet (1 per team).
-Ask each team to fill out the worksheet. - PLEASE COLLECT THESE SUMMARY SHEETS AND SAVE IN A FOLDER FOR NASA. - In summary have a short discussion with all teams.
+Ask each team to fill out the worksheet. - In summary have a short discussion with all teams.
 Ask them, "What was the greatest challenge for your team today?"
-Expect answers such as: - Planning and creating a satellite with detectors that fits within a certain space and weight set of specifications - Calculate weights of instruments/detectors, making sure that our instruments do not add up to more than the allowed weight limit - Getting the instruments to deploy properly - Consider what it means to build something that will be launched into space - Work as a team, communicate - Imagine, plan, create, experiment, improve steps
+Expect answers such as: - Planning and creating a satellite with detectors that fits within a certain space and weight set of specifications - Consider what it means to build something that will be launched into space - Work as a team, communicate - o Imagine, plan, create, experiment, improve steps - Calculate weights of instruments/detectors, making sure that our instruments do not add up to more than the allowed weight limit